 A Daughter's dilemma

-You know, I wanted to tell you that day,
+I wanted to tell you that day,

-But silence held me, what triumph could I claim?
+But silence held me; what triumph could I claim?

-Two voices only, a competition so lame.
+Two voices only, a competition so lame!

 With a hollow victory, I feared your disdain.

-But what I didn't tell you, and what you ought to know,
+What I didn't tell you, and what you ought to know,

-Claiming your stubborn girl doesn't heed your cries.
+Claiming your stubborn girl won't listen anymore.

 I can’t quite differentiate the right from the absurd.